 On a four well pad, an operator drilled the intermediate section of the first well and experienced significant non-productive time (NPT) due to large mud losses in the depleted Mission Canyon Sand.
-While running intermediate casing and cementing, drilling fluid losses conitnued leading to a two-stage cement job.
-Also, the cement bond log (CBL) indicated cement did not cover the Dakota Sand, requiring remedial work to satisfy North Dakota’s requirement to place sufficient cement to cover the formation.
+Drilling fluid losses were experienced while running intermediate casing and during the cementing process, leading to two-stage cement jobs.
+Also, the CBL indicated cement did not cover the Dakota Sand, requiring remedial work to satisfy North Dakota’s requirement to place sufficient cement to cover the Dakota Sand.

-The operator drilled the intermediate section, through the depleted Mission Canyon with no mud losses, no NPT and no wellbore instability issues.
-Intermediate casing was set with full returns.
+The operator drilled intermediate section, through the depleted Mission Canyon with no losses and no wellbore instability issues.
+Intermediate casing was set with with full returns.
 A single-stage cement job was performed with full returns and the operator achieved a successful CBL across the Dakota Sand.

 STAR SHIELD was adopted on the next two wells with same positive results.